gaaaaaaaeun/pdsnd_github_project/README.md

 Post Bikeshare data on GitHub

 ### Description
-In Project2, I answered several questions about the available bikeshare data from Washington, Chicago, and New York.
+I answered several questions about the available bikeshare data from Washington, Chicago, and New York in Project2.

 ### Files used
 new_york_city.csv